Do you have a “big but”?

 It’s especially awesome for two reasons:

-- First, almost anyone can qualify for an FHA loan, which requires just 3.5% down payment.
+- First, almost anyone can qualify for an FHA loan, which requires a down payment of just 3.5%.

 - Second, it’s like training wheels for landlording.
 Not a lot can go wrong when you live next door.
 Of course, you don’t have to live there forever.
 Soon, you can turn it into an awesome rental property that will hopefully provide lifelong passive income.